Tozarf/Vercel-Test---Video-Conference/README.md

 $ git push

-If everything goes north, there should be no problems when pushing the commits, and in the remote repo, changes shoul appear under the "develop" branch.
+If everything goes north, there should be no problems when pushing the commits, and in the remote repo, changes should appear under the "develop" branch.

 NAME LIST TO UPDATE: